Is mining a safe profession?

 This production phase of the boom will last for a much longer period as mines typically take a few years to build but can run for well over 20 years.

-These operating mines are offering many new positions in the industry.
-More than 17,000 new jobs in the resources sector have been created since 2016.
+These operating mines are now offering many new positions in the industry.

 Most of the things we use in daily life are made from mined materials.
 With global population growth and rapidly escalating demand for energy and infrastructure we are using more minerals and metals than ever.